Zambia

 Days 3 - 6

 Situated in northern Botswana, the Selinda Reserve is a 130 000 hectare private wildlife reserve.
 Sandwiched between the beautiful Savute Channel, the awe-inspiring Chobe National Park, and the sensational Okavango Delta, this sanctuary is well off the beaten track and offers visitors an exclusive wildlife viewing experience.
-The varied landscape hosts a wide variety of species in diverse habitats, including rare roan and sable antelopes, endangered African wild dogs, lions, cheetah, buffalo, giraffe, zebra, and large elephant herds, as well as numerous bird species (including the mighty African Fish Eagle).
+The varied landscape hosts a wide variety of species across diverse habitats, including rare roan and sable antelopes, endangered African wild dogs, lions, cheetahs, buffalo, giraffes, zebras, and large elephant herds, as well as numerous bird species, including the mighty African fish eagle.
 Take a night drive to see nocturnal species at their best.
 Visitors can look forward to wonderful canoe safaris, guided bush walks, and 4X4 game drives.

 Accommodation